 All these potential applications seem very inspiring and promising for the future indeed!
-All the research conducted so far around 4D and 3D printed materials has a lot to offer to the additive manufacturing industry and certainly contributes to its growth.
+All the research conducted so far around 3D printed material properties has a lot to offer to the additive manufacturing industry and certainly contributes to its growth.

-Even if we are at the very beginning of the technology of 4D Printing, we can’t wait to see how it will influence the future of 3D Printing, just like 3D printing revolutionized traditional manufacturing.
+Even if we are at the very beginning of the technology of 4D Printing, we can’t wait to see how it will influence the future of Additive Manufacturing, just like 3D printing revolutionized traditional manufacturing.

 We invite you to watch this very inspiring TEDx talk of Skylar Tibbits about the emergence of the 4D Printing technology.
-If you are looking for more information related to 4D printing, apart from the article about the MIT lab demonstrations with 4D printing materials, you can also check this one about Multimaterial Shape Memory Polymer in 4D printing.
+If you are looking for more information related to 4D printing, apart from the article about the MIT lab demonstrations with 4D printing materials, you can also check the ones about the following advanced materials:

 - How to use a shape memory polymer for 4D printing and